-Rich aromas of tropical fruit, white peach, ripe apricot, and passion fruit abound in this vintage.
-White flowers give way to a flinty minerality on the finish.
+Rich aromas of tropical fruit, white peach, ripe apricot, and passion fruit abound in the 2016 Sauvignon Blanc.
+White flowers give way to a flinty minerality on the finish of this wine.
 A lush mouthfeel shows off rich textures and bright tropical notes of pineapple and peaches.
 The minerality gives way to dazzling acidity that sweeps through to finish crisp and clean.

 Entirely estate; Certified Sustainable and Salmon Safe.
 Founding member of VINEA.